-SEXUAL MISCONDUCT POLICIES, SERVICES, RESOURCES, AND PROTOCOLS members of the University community.
+SEXUAL MISCONDUCT POLICIES, SERVICES, RESOURCES, AND PROTOCOLS

+Southeastern Louisiana University prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act and State law) and reaffirms its commitment to maintaining a campus environment emphasizing the dignity and worth of all members of the University community.
 Toward this end, Southeastern issues this statement of policy to inform the University community of our programs to address domestic violence, dating violence, sexual assault and stalking as well as the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, which will be followed regardless of whether the incident occurs on or off campus when it is reported to a University official.